Florence, Italy

 When we asked expats and global nomads about the quality of medical care in Florence, they replied:

 "Florence offers a wide range of medical services for both locals and visitors.
 The city is home to a number of hospitals, clinics, and medical centers that provide a variety of treatments and services, including general medicine, emergency care, and specialized treatments.
 Florence also has a number of pharmacies and health stores that offer a range of over-the-counter medications and health products.
-Additionally, the city is home to a number of private medical practices that offer specialized treatments and services," remarked one expat in Florence.
+Additionally, the city is home to a number of private medical practices that offer specialized treatments and services," said one expat.

 Are healthcare and health insurance expensive in Florence?